Skip to main content

 • itchy scalp

-• visible lice (small grey-brown insects) in the hair
+• visible lice or eggs (nits) in hair

 view all exclusion periods